Mmabore-Molaba/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 13- Write a script that changes the group owner to school for the file hello Script 14 -Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
-Script 15- Write a script that changes the owner and the group owner of _hello to vincent and staff respectively
+Script 15- Write a script that changes the owner and the group owner of _hello to vincent and staff respectively Script 16- Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume